Your Path To Literary Agents

 3. How do I approach an agent?

 The normal practice is to send, by post or email, depending on the agent: (i) the first three chapters or approx 10,000 words of your manuscript, (ii) a synopsis of the whole thing, and (iii) a covering letter which is a very short introduction to you and your book.
 If you want to physically meet an agent, then an excellent place to do so is at our Festival of Writing or Getting Published day.
 (More info here.)
+Or watch our video:

 4. Will they hate me if I'm a nobody?
 I mean, I've never been published, I didn't go to Oxbridge ...